juvu/DayTrade-SwingTrade/TradingTechniques.md

+## Tips
+* Afternoon breakout is not as strong as morning spike

 ## Long Strategy Premarket Breakout Pattern
 * Stock is consolidating in a small range premarket with resistance
 * When the market opens, stock goes over high of premarket